* Russian energy minister holding talks at OPEC headquarters

 * OPEC delivered surprise with bigger-than-expected cut plan

-* Oil prices plunge after source says Russia won't cut more (Updates with Kremlin briefing, prices)
+* Oil prices plunge after source says Russia won't cut more (Adds OPEC+ source on obstacles to deal, paragraph 4)

-"That position won't change," the Russian source said as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC's Vienna headquarters.
+"That position won't change," the high-level Russian source told Reuters as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC's Vienna headquarters as the spreading virus has hit oil demand.

 "There is a problem.
 OPEC has no intention to cut without Russia.
 We need to do something or the consequences will be drastic for everyone," a source from a Gulf producer said.

-Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, had said earlier on Thursday that OPEC was still working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.
+Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, said OPEC was still working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.

-The proposed new cuts would be on top of existing curbs due to expire in March.
-OPEC ministers have also called for extending the existing deal, taking total supply reductions to about 3.6 million bpd or about 3.6% of global supplies.
+The proposed new cuts would be on top of existing curbs of 2.1 million bpd under an OPEC+ deal due to expire in March.
+OPEC ministers have called for extending that deal as part of a new pact, taking total supply reductions to about 3.6 million bpd.

 Moscow's decision not to back the additional curbs could undermine cooperation between the Organization of the Petroleum Exporting Countries and Russia, an informal alliance that has propped up oil prices since 2016.